Mohamed-Elhawary/firebeta/README.md

 * Well Commented at each Part in the Code
 * 3 Different Themes Colors
 * Dark Mode is Available
-* Based on Local Storage to save the User Selections.
+* Based on Local Storage to save the User Selections
 * Provided with Favicon

 ## Themes